 - When possible, transport your animals in a marked crate you can leave at the shelter.
 Please bring a leash or harness and proper identification.

 Familiarize yourself with the County’s Disaster Preparedness Guide, which provides more information on how to prepare both yourself and your animals for emergency evacuation.
-It’s best to have a plan ahead of time before disaster strikes.
+For livestock or horse, refer to the Plan for Livestock brochure or Horse Evacuation brochure. t’s best to have a practiced plan ahead of time before disaster strikes.